michal2229/quadrilaterals-rectifier/Readme.md

 ## readme

-This is some script i wrote which finds quadrilateral surface on image, transforms this image to make this surface rectangular and the crops it to this surface only.
+This is a script I wrote which finds quadrilateral surface on image, transforms this image to make this surface rectangular and the crops it to this surface only.